BORDON, HAMPSHIRE

 Below: This postcard is captioned 'Tidworth: married quarters'.
 These terraced homes in Tidworth were nicknamed 'Merthyr Tydfils' on account of their similarity to the housing provided for miners and their families in Merthyr Tydfil, then a significant colliery town in south-east Wales.

-Above and below: Two postcards labelled 'Warrant officers quarters, Tidworth'.
+Above and below: Three postcards labelled 'Warrant officers quarters, Tidworth'.

 Below: This postcard shows a row of terraced married quarters at Assaye Barracks, Tidworth.